 The 9-volt battery should be replaced or the NiMH battery pack should be recharged when the voltage drops below 6.4 volts.
 The battery voltage is displayed when the instrument is turned on.
 While turned on, the battery voltage can be displayed at any time by pressing the up or down arrow keys to move through the display until the battery voltage screen appears.
 If, while operating, the battery voltage drops below 6.4 volts, the display will automatically switch to the display showing the battery voltage along with a low battery message.
-After a low battery occurs, the unit will continue to operate for approximately 8 hours.
-When the battery voltage falls to 6.2 volts or below, the unit will automatically turn off.
+After a low battery voltage falls to 6.2 volts or below, the unit will automatically turn off.